-Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Servio es that are covered for you What you must pay when you get these services hospita e covered for 100 days per admission/per stay.
+No prior l stay is required.
+Prior Authorization may be required. d services include but are not limited to: • Semiprivate room (or a private room if medically necessary) Meals, including special diets • Skilled nursing services • Physical therapy, occupational therapy, and speech therapy • Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.) • Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used. - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

-For Medicare-covered admissions, per benefit period: \$0 copay per day, for days 1 to 20 and \$188 copay per day, for days 21 to 100 for Medicare-covered skilled nursing facility care.
-You pay all costs for each day after day 100.
+All other components of blood are covered beginning with the first pint used. • Medical and surgical supplies ordinarily provided by SNFs • Laboratory tests ordinarily provided by SNFs • X-rays and other radiology services ordinarily provided by SNFs • Use of appliances such as wheelchairs ordinarily provided by SNFs • Physician/Practitioner services Howev pay in- provide lly, you will get your SNF care from network facilities. er, under certain conditions listed below, you may be able to network cost sharing for a facility that isn't a network er, if the facility accepts our plan's amounts for payment.
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the Out-of-Network For Medicare-covered admissions, per admission: 20% coinsurance per day, for days 1 to 100 for Medicare-covered skilled nursing facility care.
+You pay all costs for each day after day 100. hospital Cost shares are applied starting on the first day of admission and do not include the day of discharge.